All Commissions

 IOU

-Western South Dakota, including Rapid City metro and Black Hills region for electric and natural gas service
+Western South Dakota, including Rapid City and surrounding Black Hills region

 IOU